Bookclubbers without boundaries in Nelson, New Zealand

 A lay community of mixed-up people is encamped outside Imber Abbey, a home of sequestered nuns.
 An old bell is rediscovered, causing change in everyone.

-“Despite all this substance, the novel does not read as serious and moralistic, but rather has a lively lyricism and characters who are equally endearing and maddening.
+“Despite all this substance, the novel does not read as serious and moralistic, but rather has a lively style and characters who are equally endearing and maddening.
 The Abbey is well detailed and a strong backdrop for the myriad personalities.

 —–